Yu-Tsern/DigitalCertificateLab/lab4/README.md

 ```

 ## Manage certificates using smart contract
+Obviously, managing car ownership is similar to managing digital certificates.
+Slightly modifying the sample code yieds a decent blockchain application handling digital certificates.
+In this section, we will show you the modification process.

 ### Reset the environment
-In this section, we will show you how to modify the sample code above to build a blockchain managing certificates.
+In order not to mess up with the older environment, reset the network and container using following commands.
 If at any point, something has been messed up.
-Feel free to reset all the blockchain related environments and start from the beginning of execution.
+Feel free to reset them all and start from the beginning of execution.

 ```
+cd fabric-samples/fabcar  && ls
-sudo docker rm -f $(sudo docker ps -aq) sudo docker network prune sudo docker rmi dev-peer0.org1.example.com-fabcar-1.0-5c906e402ed29f20260ae42283216aa75549c571e2e380f3615826365d8269ba
+docker rm -vf $(docker ps -a -q) docker rmi -f $(docker image -a -q) docker container prune docker network prune sudo docker rmi dev-peer0.org1.example.com-fabcar-1.0-5c906e402ed29f20260ae42283216aa75549c571e2e380f3615826365d8269ba
 ```
+### Modify the code

+### Test the code
-Just like the example above, run the script startFabric.sh to start up the blockchain,
+Just like the car example above, run the script startFabric.sh to start up the blockchain,
 ```
 sudo ./startFabric.sh
 ```